Semigroups of $sl_3(\mathbb{C})$ tensor product invariants: Generators and relations for

 with each $\pi_1(w_j) \in \{(0, 1), (1, 0)\}.$ Since each element of $\Z_{\geq 0}^2$ uniquely decomposes into a sum of the generators $(0, 1), (1, 0),$ we can group the elements $w_j$ into disjoint sets such that $\partial(x_i) = \sum \pi_1(w_j(i)).$ But then it follows that $(x_i, \sum w_j(i)) \in S_{\Z_{\geq 0}^2} Q_3(sl_3(\C)).$ \end{proof}

 An induction argument now shows that $Q_{\tree}(sl_3(\C))$ is generated by quilts which have the property that the weighting obtained by any restriction to an internal triangle is either $0$ or a generator of $Q_3(sl_3(\C))$.
-We define the support of a generator $w \in Q_{\tree}(sl_3(\C))$ to be the set of edges in $\tree$ where $w$ is non-trivial.
-If the support of $w$ has disjoint connected components, it followes easily that $w$ can be factored.

-Furthermore, if $w$ has connected support, the corresponding subtree of $\tree$ must be a proper, as defined in the introduction.
-This follows from an inspection of the available building blocks of $w$ coming from $Q_{3}(sl_3(\C)).$ The same observation shows that these elements must be minimal.
+We define the support of a generator $w \in Q_{\tree}(sl_3(\C))$ to be the set of edges $e \in E(\tree)$ which are assigned a non-zero weighting by $w.$.
+If the support of $w$ has disjoint connected components, it follows easily that $w$ can be factored.
+If $w$ has connected support, the corresponding subtree of $\tree$ must be proper, as defined in the introduction.